Rose Lavelle lifts U.S. women’s national team past Canada at SheBelieves Cup

 On Thursday, on the opening day of the SheBelieves Cup, U.S. domination in the neighborly rumpus was put to the test before the Americans prevailed, 1-0, on substitute Rose Lavelle’s goal in the 79th minute.

-The world champions were fortunate to escape after conceding multiple threats.
+The world champions were fortunate to escape after faltering in the attack and conceding multiple threats.
 But in the late stage, Christen Press’s free kick caromed back to Lavelle for an 11-yard one-timer into the low near corner.

 U.S. unbeaten streaks also continued Thursday in overall matches (35 since January 2019) and home appearances (51 since July 2017).